Taynuki/baphomet-clock.github.io/README.md

-# baphomet-clock.github.io
+# digital-clock
-Developing a digital clock that looks like the pendulum cat clocks but just baphomet.
+ just a basic digital clock to learn javascript